sharebears/pulsar/ROADMAP.md

 - [ ] Change \_404 argument in from_id to just use classname
 - [ ] Built in debug logging?
+- [ ] Fix PUT endpoints to be one change total, not one change per model

 # TODO